ReboundCheats/lua-documentation/README.md

 function print_hello()
-    -- No need to check whether the feature is on or off, this is only -- called when it's on, MENU_NAME handles that for you. log_info("Hello") end
+    -- No need to check whether the feature is on or off, this is only -- called when it's on, Rebound handles that for you. log_info("Hello") end